tytydraco/yessleep/out/My_sister_brought_home_a_stray_dog_Theres_something_terribly_wrong_with_it.md

 That morning I woke up with a migraine.
 Nothing too major but it was a drawback from what would've otherwise been a great day.
 My sister was at some dance club, my mother was visiting the solicitor in town and my father had gone golfing.
 On this rare occasion, I had the house to myself.
 Well, me and the dog.
 I found a strongly worded note on the kitchen table when I woke up.
 It was left by Emily, telling me how I should feed and entertain Buster while she was gone.
 I crumpled it up and attempted to throw it into the bin from across the room, missing horribly.

 I made myself the unhealthiest breakfast I could think of.
-I took it into the living room to eat while I settled down to watch a film, Dan O'Bannon's “Night of the living dead”.That's how I spent the morning.
+I took it into the living room to eat while I settled down to watch a film, Dan O'Bannon's “Return of the living dead”.That's how I spent the morning.

 Later on, I took my empty plate into the kitchen.
 I figured if my mother saw that I cleaned the dishes, she wouldn't be as critical when she found the crums.
 I walked past Buster, who was slumped in his usual stop in the corner of the room, on a bed of now dirty sheets.